maxmind/GeoIP2-python/README.rst

 ------------

 This code requires Python 2.6+ or 3.3+.
 Older versions are not supported.
+This library has been tested with CPython and PyPy.

 The Requests HTTP library is also required.
 See
 <http://python-requests.org> for details.

 Versioning
 ----------